What is a Variable?

 Explanation:

-is a variable that stores the name of the student, which is a text value (String).grade
+studentis a variable that stores the name of the student, which is a text value (String).gradestores the class or standard of the student, which is a whole number (Integer).marksstores the student's marks, which is a number with decimal points (Float).

 Important Points about Variables: